felicien-brochu/selflessheroes/leveleditor/doc/tutorial1.md

 Copy the folder `sh-leveleditor-dir/levels/tutorial1_start` to `sh-leveleditor-dir/levels/vertigo`.

+Note: `sh-leveleditor-dir/levels` is the working directory for level creation.
+If you try to work in another directory, Tiled won't work properly.

+At the end of this tutorial, `sh-leveleditor-dir/levels/vertigo` content should match `sh-leveleditor-dir/levels/tutorial1_complete` content.

 Content of `sh-leveleditor-dir/levels/vertigo`:

 -   `map.json` describes the map of the level.
 We will open